New Hampshire / Hillsborough County

 What is the housing market like in Nashua, NH?

-The housing market in Nashua is stable, with a median home price of $390,000 and a healthy owner-occupied rate of 54%.
-Home values have appreciated by over 6% in the past year, making it an appealing market for both buyers and investors.
+The local housing market is strong, with a median home price of $390,000 and an owner-occupied rate of nearly 54%.
+The market has seen a 6.1% appreciation over the past year, and rental vacancy rates remain moderate at 4.9%.
+Nashua offers a mix of stability and opportunity for both buyers and renters.

 $390,000